FaisalTamanoJr/Class-Notes/pages/FUNDLEC - Lesson 2.md

 ### Semiconductor

-- Semiconductors have a conductivity **between** the extremes of an inductor and conductor.
+- Semiconductors have a conductivity **between** the extremes of an insulator and conductor.
 They are a combination of a conductor and an insulator.
 - has 4 valence electrons to form a covalent bond (sharing of electrons)
 - their electrons are arranged to form a crystal
 - in order to become stable, the atoms of semiconductors **share** their valence electrons with each other.
 As a result, they neither gain nor lose electrons.